DarioneNazionale/ADM-HW3/README.md

 The exercise_4.py is a pyton code that finds the length of the longest palindromic substring of a string.
-We have used a dynamic
+We have used a dynamic way to resolve it putting succesively the answers of the substrings starting from a substring length equal to 1.